wp-plugins/child-theme-configurator/readme.txt

   * **Enqueue parent stylesheet (default)**
     Select this option if the theme enqueues the active stylesheet but has no special handling for child themes.
 Start with this option if unsure.
   * **Enqueue child stylesheet**
-    Select this option if the theme enqueues the parent stylesheet but does not enqueue the child stylesheet at all.
+    Select this option if the theme enqueues the parent theme stylesheet but does not enqueue the child theme stylesheet at all.
 This can happen if get_template() or get_template_directory_uri() is used to link the stylesheet.
   * **Enqueue both parent and child stylesheets** Select this option if stylesheet link tags are hard-coded into the header template (common in older themes).
-This enables the child stylesheet to override the parent stylesheet without using @import.
+This enables the child theme stylesheet to override the parent theme stylesheet without using @import.
   * **@import parent stylesheet**
-    This option imports the parent stylesheet from the child stylesheet.
-This enables the child stylesheet to override the parent stylesheet, but using @import is no longer recommended.
+    This option imports the parent theme stylesheet from the child theme stylesheet.
+This enables the child theme stylesheet to override the parent theme stylesheet, but using @import is no longer recommended.
   * [See our website for more information about which option to use](http://www.childthemeconfigurator.com/how-to-use/#stylesheet_handling)

 6. Optional: Save Backup